 A power direct vent system may terminate in a 2-pipe configuration or with a concentric vent kit.
 The concentric vent kit must be purchased separately.
 The IPEX System 636® 3" and 4" concentric kits are approved by Bock Water Heaters.
 The connection size on the concentric vent cannot be smaller than the vent and intake pipe diameter.
 The vent and intake equivalent lengths must comply with minimum and maximum lengths specified in Tables 4 and 5.

 The water heater is supplied with a pre-assembled PVC condensate assembly that must be installed to the exhaust pipe prior to connection of the exhaust venting.
 See instructions in Section IV: Installation / Vent & Combustion Air Intake / Condensate Elbow Assembly.

-For the air intake side, a 3" PVC 90 deg. standard bend elbow is supplied and must be used as the termination fitting for either a direct vent or power vent system that uses 3" pipe.
-If the system uses 4" pipe, use a 4" PVC standard bend elbow for the air intake termination fitting.
-When using 3" PVC, use the supplied 4" x 3" reducer to adapt the 3" pipe (field supplied) to the 4" connector.
-Depending on total equivalent vent length, a 3" PVC pipe system may require use of the supplied restrictor plate on the intake terminal.
-See the note under Table 4 for more information.
+For the air intake side, a 3" PVC 90 deg. standard bend elbow is supplied and must be used as the termination fitting for either a direct vent or power vent system.
+If a 4" vent system is specified, use a 4" PVC 90 degree standard bend elbow for the intake termination fitting.

 The supplied intake termination elbow includes a protective screen to block foreign debris or small animals from entering the pipe.
 If a screen is preferred at the exhaust termination, it must have a low resistance to airflow.
 Refer to the type of screen used in the supplied elbow.
 A screen that significantly restricts airflow will reduce the performance of the water heater and could cause nuisance control lockouts.

-Prior to connecting intake piping to the water heater, look down the end of the air intake assembly (see Item 6, page 47) to make sure damper is oriented such that the pins on opposing sides of the swinging gate are level.
-If not, adjust orientation of the air intake assembly by loosening the flexible coupling from the blower and turning the intake assembly until the pins are level.
-All vent length measurements specified in this manual are in addition to the pre-assembled piping and supplied assemblies and fittings.
+All vent length measurements specified in this manual are in addition to the preassembled piping and supplied assemblies and fittings.
 Equivalent pipe lengths shall not be greater than the maximum lengths (or less than minimums) given in Tables 4 and 5.
 See the notes under Tables 4 and 5 for additional information pertaining to direct vent or power vent system lengths.